 A segmented and personalized path to your app’s aha! moment is only possible by leveraging customer data.
 A customer data platform (CDP) like Twilio Segment collects information that helps tailor the user experience from the first moment someone discovers your app.

 The clicks they make on your landing page, the features they use in your product, and the sections they browse in a knowledge base – you can use all of these data points to improve the onboarding process of your software.

 A CDP like Twilio Segment makes this straightforward.
-Our platform captures this information and synthesizes it in centralized profiles with Personas.
+Our platform captures this information and synthesizes it in centralized profiles.
 You can then use this data to personalize your app experience and send it to other marketing and analytics tools to orchestrate marketing campaigns and analyze user behavior – all driven by automation in real time.

 You can also use the new Journeys feature to design your onboarding process and the overall customer journey for your app.